Four Seasons Lion Palace

 The Four Seasons Lion Palace is a triumph in restoration, seamlessly blending an historic palace with luxury 5 star hotelScott Dunn team

-To start planning your vacation to Four Seasons Lion Palace
+Call us on 858 345 1764 to start planning your vacation to Four Seasons Lion Palace or take a look at our itineraries to St Petersburg

 The Four Seasons Lion Palace has raised the bar for five star hotel accommodation in Saint Petersburg since its much anticipated grand opening.
 The impressive entrance decorated with neoclassical columns and guarded by two renaissance marble sculpted lions appropriately sets the tone for the interior of the hotel.